-Please refer to the manufacturer's instructions for setup, care and maintenance.
+Please refer to the manufacturer's instructions for setup, care and mainte-Antenna Power nance.
+Supply

-Antenna Power - Supply

-Section 11: Electronics
+SECTION 11: ELECTRONICS

 CLEANING THE INTERIOR

 To keep the value of your recreation vehicle, perform regular maintenance using the proper materials and procedures.
 Using the wrong cleaner may result in damage to the surfaces in your vehicle.
 Check with the manufacturer's information for the recommended cleaning agent.
 If in doubt, check to see if the cleaner will cause damage by testing a small area out of sight or contact your dealer for assistance.
 Do not use flammable liquids or sprays to clean the recreation vehicle.